bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/grumblr2.md

 ---
 title: "Grumblr 2"
-description: "This page is about another Grumblr entry from Rebecca."
+description: "This page is about another Grumblr entry from Rebecca dating from November 5th 2036."
 categories: ["for-sof"]
 tags: ["nex gen", "rebecca", "grumblr", "mindflix", "skys", "synth", "lauren", "strassman"]
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/grumblr2/grumblr-300x300.png"
-previous: "for-sof/book-of-eclipse"
-previous_text: "Book of Eclipse"
-next: "for-sof/skys-diary"
+previous: "for-sof/skys-diary"
-next_text: "Skys' Diary"
+previous_text: "Skys' Diary"
+next: "for-sof/book-of-eclipse"
+next_text: "Book Of Eclipse"
 ---

 # Grumblr 2

+> What a horror show.

 The second [Grumblr](grumblr) post from [Rebecca Sinclair](../characters/rebecca).
 In this post, she speaks about working with [Strassman](../characters/strassman) and [Dallus Lauren](../characters/dallus-lauren) for the first time on the 5th of November 2036.
-She also meets Skys, who is transferred into a synth body 16 years after going into a coma in the final hours of the [October massacre](../lore/mantra).
+She also has a quite unpleasant encounter with Skys, who is transferred into a synth body 16 years after going into a coma in the final hours of the [October massacre](../lore/mantra).

 ***